Deploy with Podman & Podman Compose

 Next steps

-Great job!
-You’ve successfully created your Rocket.Chat workspace using Podman and logged in.
-Next, explore the following resources to get started:
+Great!
+You’ve successfully created your Rocket.Chat workspace with Podman and logged in.
+Next, explore the following resources to continue using your new workspace:

-• User Guides: Learn the basics of your Rocket.Chat account, including how to use different room types and communicate effectively with other users.
+• User Guides: Learn the basics of your Rocket.Chat account, the types of rooms, and how to communicate with your workspace users.

 Update Rocket.Chat on Podman

-Alternatively, edit the rocketchat service image in the compose.yml file to the Docker image tag of your desired version.
+In the compose.yml file, change the rocketchat service image value to point to an image in the rocketchat registry image with a tag of your desired version.

 services: